spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ### Period, Exclamation Mark, and Question Mark

 Use a period (.) at the end of every sentence.
 Do not use periods at the end of headings, headlines, UI titles, or UI texts.
 Put one space after a period.
-If a sentence includes a title, do not use a period at the title end but if the title has a question mark ( ? ) or an exclamation mark ( ! ), you should include it.
-Use exclamation marks judicially, if required.
+If a sentence includes a title, do not use a period at the title end, but if the title has a question mark ( ? ) or an exclamation mark ( ! ), you should include it.
+Avoid exclamation marks unless required.

 Examples: